alexsmith1612/hadoofus/README.md

 Some RPCs that exist in HDFSv1 do not exist in HDFSv2+ — e.g.
 `getProtocolVersion` does not exist in v2.

-The Datanode API is somewhat fragile and v2 CRC32C support isn't there yet.
+The Datanode API is somewhat fragile.

 #### HDFS Semantics